Sophie-ranj/DataAnalyst_Portfolio_Excel/README.md

 ✔️ Custom columns (Age Brackets) were devised to extract additional insights from the dataset.

-✔️ Pivot tables, charts, and graphs were generated 📊 to condense the data and offer visual summaries for quick comprehension.
+✔️ Pivot tables, charts, and graphs were generated to condense the data and offer visual summaries for quick comprehension.

 ✔️ Lastly, an Excel dashboard was constructed featuring slicers, enabling users to interact with the data and explore it from various perspectives.

-Key findings:
+## Principal discoveries:

+- Individuals in the Middle Age group (31-54 years) exhibit a bike purchase rate four times greater than that of the Adolescent and Old age groups.

 - The highest average income among males is $60,124, indicating a higher bike purchase rate compared to females, who have an average income 7% lower than males.

-- Individuals in the Middle Age group (31-54 years) exhibit a bike purchase rate four times greater than that of the Adolescent and Old age groups.

 - Customers tend to acquire bikes more frequently for shorter commutes (0-1 miles) than for longer commutes (10 miles +).